 Enrollment and Disenrollment

-You can first sign up for the Lasso MSA during the Annual Election Period (AEP) or an Initial Coverage Election Period (ICEP).
+You can first sign up for the Lasso Healthcare MSA during the Annual Election Period (AEP) or your Initial Enrollment Period (IEP).

 Except for rare cases, the only time you can disenroll is during AEP.
-Clients can not disenroll doing the OEP.
+Clients can not disenroll doing the MA OEP (Jan 1-Mar 31).

 It’s important to understand the timing of things here because the deposit and deductible are affected.